 Encourage others to join IAGC or sign up for the IAGC mailing list.sign up here

-Participate in the law-making, but submitting witness slips when you are prompted to do so.
+Participate in the law-making by submitting "witness slips" when you are prompted to do so.
 This is a quick and easy process, and our emails will walk you through step by step.
-To be effective, these need to be acted on right away.
-This tells our legislators that this is an issue you are paying attention to.
+To be effective, these need to be acted on right away so that our legislators know what issues are important for supporting the needs of advanced learners.

 Meet your legislators and tell them that educating gifted children is a concern of yours.
 You could thank them for passing the Accelerated Placement Act and tell them how it has impacted your family.
 You could even make an appointment and take your gifted children in to meet their representatives either locally or in Springfield, a family civics project!